Chinese Language Program Placement Test

 - You cannot read Chinese.

-- If you have a high school or college diploma from a country where Mandarin Chinese is the official language, you do not need to take the test.
-Please contact Wu Laoshi (firstname.lastname@example.org) with your diploma to receive the language certificate, which will exempt you from the 2-year foreign language requirement.
+- If you have a public (not international) high school or college diploma from mainland China or Taiwan where Mandarin Chinese is the official language, you do not need to take the test.
+Please contact Jiang Laoshi (firstname.lastname@example.org) with your diploma to receive the language certificate, which will exempt you from the 2-year foreign language requirement.

 Note: Students from Teachers College please contact Hu Laoshi at email@example.com.